open-mv-sandbox/stewart/docs/stewart.md

 # Stewart

-Stewart is a minimalist, high-performance, and non-exclusive actor system.
+Stewart is a minimalist, hndigh-performance, and non-exclusive actor system.

 - Minimalist: Starts from a small self-contained and thread-local actor system with minimal assumptions.
 Everything else is built on top, including threading!